multitudes/42-minishell/README.md

 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.

 ## Git pull --rebase
-It is preferred to Git Pull because if the command succeeds the history will be linear.
+It depends of the team's preference but using this command will avoid doing a merge.
 ```
 git pull --rebase
 ```